matthoffman/gnomus-sensors/README.md

 It makes me sad to have sensor-reading code copied and pasted here, but some of the sensor code for ESP8266 isn't available in a repo.
-So here they are.
+So here they are, for now.

 TODO: